Microblading and Combo Brow FAQ

 After the procedure, redness and slight swelling in the area is normal.
 Clients describe the area feeling similar to a light sunburn.
 Clients can take Tylenol but not aspirin or ibuprofen.

 How long does it last?

 Since microblading pigments are not implanted into the skin as deep as traditional tattoos, the area will naturally fade overtime.
-Microblading typically lasts 1-3 years, depending on skin type (normal, oily, dry), age (youthful/mature).
-Skincare routine will also affect the lasting effect of the pigment: patients who tan, uses products with AHA or Glycolic Acid will fade faster as their skin will resurface faster.
+Microblading typically lasts 1-3 years, depending on skin type (normal, oily, dry), age (youthful/mature) and other factors.
+Skincare routine will also affect the lasting effect of the pigment: patients who tan, uses products with AHA or Glycolic Acid with fade faster as your skin will resurface faster.
 Each individual’s color retention within the skin will vary.
-To maintain the brows, a touch up is suggested every 12-18 months.
+To maintain the brows looking fresh, a touch up is suggested every 12-18 months.
 Clients can let the microbladed area fade over time, but please note a slight shadow may remain.

 What are the pre and post care procedures?

 In order to achieve the best results, it is best to follow the pre and post care instructions.

 Prior to your procedure, clients are advised of the following: